 A broch is an Iron Age drystone structure that is only found in Scotland.

-A broch is typically round and were used as either housing or defensive purposes – archaeologists can’t agree.
-It’s a splendid example, if ruins and historic archaeology are your fancy.
+A broch is typically round and was used as either housing or defensive purposes – archaeologists can’t agree.
+It’s a splendid example if you fancy ruins and historic archaeology.
 Travelers only need about ten minutes to check it out.
 I took the opportunity to have a snack and relax in the sun.
-The structure over-looks a pasture and the ocean.
+The structure overlooks a pasture and the ocean.
 I had the place to myself so it was delightfully silent.

 The next ancient site was the Hill o’ Many Stanes.
 The site confounds archaeologists as there no proof that the plot of land home to approximately 200 stones, arranged in 22 rows is an authentic ancient site.
 The straight lines and arrangement suggest that the site was a lunar chart.
 The Hill o’ Many Stanes is not exactly exciting, but, the mauve heather carpet along the hill makes for a unique view in contrast to the blue coastline.